 Note that exercise date rules vary slightly between European options and U.S. options.
 For example, European options can’t be exercised early, but American options can be exercised early.

-While this strategy sounds easy, options decrease in value simply due to time.
-This means that you are buying an asset that is almost certainly going to decrease in value while you own it unless stocks go down.
+While a protective put strategy sounds easy, options decrease in value simply due to time passage.
+This means that you are buying an asset that is almost certainly going to decrease in value while you own it unless the value of your stock goes down.

 If an investor had begun buying protective puts 6 years into the bull market in 2015, for example, he could have seen his options become worthless from time decay unless he took corrective action.

 Market cycles can be hard to time.
-Many investors using puts to protect stock portfolios, however, roll the put options forward to offset at least some of the time decay since time decay accelerates as an option’s expiration date nears.
+Many investors using puts to protect stock portfolios roll the put options forward to offset at least some of the time decay since time decay accelerates as an option’s expiration date nears.